 Great question!
 After Bye Bye Beehive (my 365-day hair project), I became fond of my natural hair, just the way it is—fine and mostly straight—and to keep it healthy, I try not to use any heat styling tools.
-To see how I style it on an almost-daily basis, watch my video here.
+To see how I get no-heat beachy waves, watch my video here.
 To see how I get my no-heat curls, click here.
 For a more comprehensive list of my hairstyles, click here.

 What makeup/beauty products do you use?

 On a daily basis, I use almost all of the same products—it's a pretty simple beauty routine.
 Watch my video tutorial of how I do my makeup here.